 Some examples are InMotion, Bluehost, Web Hosting Hub, and even SiteGround.

 NameCheap Business Culture

 Being an independent company isn’t necessarily good, and being a subsidiary of a big company isn’t necessarily bad.

-But NameCheap operates excellently as an independent organization in their brand value definition and full disclosure in an industry that’s known for its vagueness and confusion.
+But NameCheap operates excellently as an independent organization in its brand value definition and full disclosure in an industry that’s known for its vagueness and confusion.

 In addition, NameCheap, in partnership with FightForTheFuture.org and Electronic Frontier, has donated resources to ensure the freedom and security of the internet.

 NameCheap’s transparency about services and pricing is impressive.

 Their expandable list of hosting plans and their display of renewal rates are commendable.
 Overall, they can be trusted with a strong business culture.

 Does NameCheap Have Onboarding?

 As it is with anything new, getting started with a new web host can be scary and exciting at the same time.